-This is a tutorial on how to create wonderful and fun dictionary art by using paper embroidery.
+This tutorial is on creating wonderful and fun dictionary art using paper embroidery.

 I have printed on dictionary paper before, but this time I wanted to go one step further with embroidery.
-The trouble with dictionary paper is that it is very thin and difficult to stitch by hand without tearing.
+The trouble with dictionary paper is that it is fragile and difficult to stitch by hand without tearing.

 Embroidery on Paper

 Most of the examples I could find for stitching on paper by hand were of large cross-stitches.
 The holes are pre-punched into the paper to form a pattern, which is then cross-stitched.
-A lot of these examples involved more heavy-weight paper rather than fine-thin dictionary paper.
+Many of these examples involved more heavy-weight paper than fine-thin dictionary paper.

 I can’t remember the last time I used a physical dictionary.
 These days almost all my writing is done on a computer.
-Like like most people, I just use a digital dictionary.
-It’s the same with maps, nowadays, most people use a Sat Nav rather than paper road maps.
+Like most people, I use a digital dictionary.
+It’s the same with maps; nowadays, most people use a Sat Nav rather than paper road maps.

-I have a large old dictionary which I just use for arts and crafts.
+I have an extensive old dictionary which I use for arts and crafts.
 Like maps, dictionaries become outdated and need to be updated.
-Routes change as new roads get built, just like language evolves and changes as new words are developed.
+Routes change as new roads get built like language evolves and changes as new words are developed.

-For my latest dictionary art project, I illustrated a word on a dictionary page.
-I printed and embroidered an image on the dictionary page that related to a word on the paper.
+I illustrated a word on a dictionary page for my latest dictionary art project.
+I printed and embroidered an image on the dictionary page related to a word on the paper.

-Sometimes my matching of images and words are obvious, such as with my leaf dictionary art.
-Other times the match is not instantly obvious, for example matching the word crest with a cockatoo or conical with a shell.
+Sometimes my images and words match, such as with my leaf dictionary art, are obvious.
+Other times the match is not instantly apparent, for example matching the word crest with a cockatoo or conical with a shell.
 Part of the fun of this craft is deciding what dictionary word and art picture to use.

 Dictionary art was created by adding texture and highlights to the images with embroidery.